 Another popular DEM code is available within the PINTofALE software package.

 The EIS slots produce images rather than spectra, and the most common application will be to produce movies from the slot rasters in a range of emission lines.
-Diagnostics are possible with the slots, however, by taking ratios of images and temperature and density diagnostics are described below.

 Most EIS users will be analyzing data-sets from multiple instruments and so it is necessary to determine where an EIS raster is positioned relative to the other instruments.
 Usually the pointing information within an EIS file will not be good enough to accurately co-align data-sets and so cross-correlation will be necessary.

 A series of Software Notes have been written that give details about various technical aspects related to the EIS mission.
+Some of these documents are published are Zenodo and so have a citable DOI.
+Please use this if you reference the documents in a paper.

-Software Note No. 1 - Calibrating EIS data: the EIS_PREP routine (Peter Young)
+Software Note No. 1 - Calibrating EIS data: the EIS_PREP routine (Peter Young) [Zenodo]

 Software Note No. 2 - Radiometric calibration (John Mariska)